Azure/azure-iot-sdk-python/samples/solutions/producer_consumer.md

+# -------------------------------------------------------------------------
+# Copyright (c) Microsoft Corporation.
+All rights reserved.
+# Licensed under the MIT License.
+See License.txt in the project root for
+# license information.
+# --------------------------------------------------------------------------

 ## CUSTOMER PERSONA
-A producer application is creating messages and inserting them in a queue uniformly.
+A producer application is creating messages and inserting them in a queue uniformly at an TELEMETRY_INTERVAL secs.
 Customer wants to fetch a message from a queue and send the message at some interval consistently as long as network connection remains.
 In case of disconnection the customer wants to retry the connection.
 Currently, the time at which insertions and retrieval happen is at TELEMETRY_INTERVAL secs.
 All connection failed attempts are retried starting with an initial value of INITIAL_SLEEP_TIME_BETWEEN_CONNS after which the interval between each retry attempt increases geometrically.
-Once the sleep time reaches a threshold the application exits.
+Once the sleep time reaches a upper threshold the application exits.
+All values are configurable and customizable as per the scenario needs.

 ## WORKING APP